-Compute Sediment points > 1% of distance to FOS

-In the previous exercises we imported and calculated sediment thicknesses.
+Exercise Compute Sediment points > 1% of distance to FOS In the previous exercises we imported and calculated sediment thicknesses.
 In order to apply the sediment thickness formula in UNCLOS Article 76, we need to compare the sediment thickness with the distance to the foot of slope.
 In this exercise we will cover how you can do this calculation.
 We assume that you already have a foot of slope dataset.

-- 1. Right click the sediment thickness data set. - 2.
-Select the command Generate >1% of distance to FOS A dialog asking for the Foot of slope data set will appear - 3.
+1. Right click the sediment thickness data set.
+2. Select the command Generate > 1% of distance to FOS A dialog asking for the Foot of slope data set will appear 3.
 Browse and select the Foot of slope data-set you want to use for the calculation, click OK.

-If the data-set contained any points thicker than 1% of the distance to the nearest FOS point, it will store those points in the project, and inform you of the folder used.
-It will also display these points.
+4. Uncheck the Store in project box 5.
+Click Execute If the data-set contained any points thicker than 1% of the distance to the nearest FOS point, it will display the sediment profile in green.
+Points less than 1% distance to FOS will be displayed in red.
+1. To store the resulting 1% sediment thickness points check the box Store in project 2.
+Click Execute.
+A new data set will be created in 3.
+Sediment Data / Sediment Thickness Points.
+Exercise Observe the Table View for the Sediment Thickness Points The table view for sediment thickness points contains a lot of relevant metadata.
+1. Right-click the sediment thickness points dataset in the folder 3.
+Sediment Data / Sediment Thickness Points and select Table View 2.
+Observe that that each 1% sediment thickness point refers back to a profile, an analysis and a FOS point.
+It also reports the thickness, shot point, distance in m and percent of distance to FOS.